Day in the Life

 Places

 Browse places mentioned in Wilford Woodruff's journal entry on this day.
+Click on the place names to view other pages where they are mentioned.

 Related Documents

 Browse other documents with this same date.
 These could include pages from Wilford Woodruff's autobiographies, daybooks, letters, histories, and personal papers.
+Click on the document titles to view the full document.

 Letter from James Earnest Duce, 6 April 1896

-Hyde Park Elder Wilford Woodruff Dear Brother I am willing to fill the mission whare unto i have been Called to the best of my ability and i will be ready at the date set.
+Hyde Park Elder Wilford Woodruff Dear Brother I am willing to fill the mission whare unto i have been Called to the best of my ability, and i will be ready at the date set.
 May 16 1896 Ernest Duce JWD Hurren Coun to Bp.

-Letter from Nels P. Nelson, 6 April 1896
+Letter from Nels Peter Nelson, 6 April 1896

 Discourse 1896-04-06